logo

 Rowsafe logo

-1. All members must be familiar with, and adhere to the British Rowing Water Safety Code and the KGSVBC Water Safety Code.
+1. All members must be familiar with, and adhere to the British Rowing Water Safety Code and the KGSVBC Water Safety Code (see link below).

 2. All Incidents should be reported as per the BRA Incident Reporting Guidance.
 Incidents can be reported by any BRA member using the BRA Incident Reporting System and should be recorded within 24 hours of the incident.